The Strange Vengeance of Rosalie

 The Strange Vengeance of Rosalie is a 1972 American thriller film directed by Jack Starrett and starring Bonnie Bedelia and Ken Howard.

 Plot

-A traveling salesman is lured by a precocious teenage girl to her shack in the desert for some sexual escapades.
+A traveling salesman is lured by an odd teenage girl to what she claims is her grandfather's shack in the desert.
 A scuzzy biker comes along, and they both find themselves dominated and tormented by him.